The Best Walks in Sydney, NSW, Australia: Watson’s Bay to Rose Bay.

 Leafy streets near Parsley Bay

 We skirt Beach Paddock, once part of the Vaucluse Estate.
 The stately Vaucluse House, a 19th century estate which has survived largely intact, is nearby and the restaurant offers lunch as well as fine cream teas.
-Entry to the house is free.
+Entry to the house is free and it is well worth a visit.

 Another stretch of road and we come to Nielsen Park, where we skirt around Bottle and Glass Point for distant Sydney views.
 Shark Beach offers sheltered swimming and there is a popular cafe (presently both closed for seawall reconstruction!)